-Reporting entity:

-The School operates under a charter granted by the sponsoring school district, the Miami-Dade County Public School District.
-The current charter is effective until June 30, 2019, and may be renewed up to an additional 15 years by mutual written agreement between the School and the Sponsor.
-At the end of the term of the charter, the District may choose not to renew the charter under grounds specified in the charter in which case the District is required to notify the School in writing at least ninety days prior to the charter's expiration.
-During the term of the charter, the District may also terminate the charter if good cause is shown.
-The School is considered a component unit of the Miami-Dade County Public School District.
+Reporting entity: The School operates under a charter granted by the sponsoring School Board, the School Board of Miami-Dade County.
+The current charter is effective until June 2020, and may be renewed in increments of five years by mutual written agreement between the School and the School Board.
+At the end of the term of the charter, the School Board may choose not to renew the charter under grounds specified in the charter, in which case the School Board is required to notify the School in writing at least ninety days prior to the charter's expiration.
+During the term of the charter, the School Board may also terminate the charter if good cause is shown.
+Keys Gate Charter High School is considered a component unit of the School Board of Miami-Dade County.

 The School may also be financially accountable if an organization is fiscally dependent on the School regardless of whether the organization has a separately elected governing board, a governing board appointed by another government, or a jointly approved board.
-In addition, component units can be other organizations for which the nature and significance of their relationship with the School are such that exclusion would cause the reporting entity's basic financial statements to be misleading or incomplete.
+In addition, component units can be other organizations for which the nature and significance of their relationship with the School are such that exclusion would cause the basic financial statements to be misleading or incomplete.